OlivierMor/minecraft-rl/README.md

 policies learn.

 Everything in the training loop is C++: there is no Python in the hot path, and no game client involved anywhere.
-The simulator reproduces 1.9+ style movement, attack-cooldown, knockback, sprint-reset and hit-detection rules closely enough that the learned behavior is meaningful, at billions of steps per hour on one machine.

 > **Scope:** this is a simulator-only research project.
 It ships nothing
 > that connects to or controls the actual game, and it must not be used to